Digital-Defiance/Digital-Defiance/Bylaws.md

 At this time, all members of Digital Defiance shall be volunteers.
 No member shall receive compensation for their services.

 Digital Defiance does not have employees, only Volunteers.
 Membership alone does not construe any kind of employment.
+Board Members, Officers, and Financial Advisors are currently uncompensated volunteers.

 ## Article III: Membership